-I am pleased to announce that both the Quickstart Bundle and Hardcopy Bundle of Practical Python and OpenCV now ship with a downloadable Raspbian .img file that comes with OpenCV pre-configured and pre-installed.
+I am pleased to announce that both the Quickstart Bundle and Hardcopy Bundle of Practical Python and OpenCV now ship with a downloadable Raspbian .img files that come with OpenCV pre-configured and pre-installed.

-All you have to do is download the .img file, flash it to your SD card, and boot your Pi.
+All you have to do is download the .img files, flash the appropriate one to your SD card, and boot your Pi.